The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Both lenders offer good personal loans that can help in a variety of financial situations.
-However, there are important differences between them that make it important to choose the right lender for you.
+Both lenders offer solid personal loans that can help in a variety of financial situations.
+However, there are key differences that may impact your choice.

 |Borrowers with fair credit|